strategineer/personal-website/content/bin/speedruns/surmount/index.md

 Resetting from this is possible if you didn't do it right.
 Just let go of one hand and starting swinging with the other.

+This trick seems to be frame rate dependent, [see the Recommended Settings section for more context](#recommended-settings).

 I learned this from @knop868 on Discord.

 ## Juan Launch